DeMarcoLab/fibsem/docs/user_guide/detection.md

 ## Feedback and Model Training

 When in supervised mode, the user is prompted to verify the detection and position of the feature.
-In the background, the supervised actions performed are used to train the model.

-I.e. when the detection is accurate and the user does not make any changes, this data is used to create training samples for the model.
+When the user makes changes to the detection, metrics such as the new correct position, and how far the detection was from the user corrected position is used to analyse the performance and retrain the model if and when necessary.

-Based on whether the detection was correct or not, the images are split into a training and validation dataset.
+Based on whether the detection was correct or not, the images can be split into a training and validation dataset.
 The training dataset is used to train the model and the validation dataset is used to evaluate the model.

-** load model code snippet to show how hugging face model or local model is used **

-When the user makes changes to the detection, this is also used to analyse and train the model.
-Metrics such as how far the detection was from the user corrected position is used to analyse the performance and retrain the model if and when necessary.
-The learning and training process is integrated within the use case of the program itself.

-As large and case base datasets are usually the bottlenecks in a machine learning workflow, the openFIBSEM program is constantly collecting training and validation data which allows for datasets to be created very easily for the purposes of training.
+OpenFIBSEM programs are constantly collecting this training and validation data enabling the model to be trained and improved over time.
+This allows for the model to be constantly improved and updated to the latest data.